-- Do not apply to any apartments that seem sketchy or show signs of a scam.
+Do not apply to any apartments if the landlord seems sketchy or you notice signs of a scam.
 Don’t bother moving forward with it if they are unwilling to let you read and sign the lease before you hand over the deposit.
 On a similar note, make sure you’ve seen the apartment’s interior.

-- Stick to renting traditional apartments from landlords with a track record.
+Another great way to avoid scams is to work with a real estate agent from a reputable firm.
+It's also a good idea to stick to renting traditional apartments from large landlords with a track record.
 Try to rent from known and established management companies with multiple buildings because it’s safer.

 It can happen to anyone!
 Thankfully, you can do something to protect yourself.
 These steps can help:

-- If you paid by check, contact the bank immediately.
-Don’t wait another second.
+The first thing to do if you paid by check is to contact your bank and let them know you've been scammed.
 Tell them to stop the check and that the check was done fraudulently.
 This might be your only chance to avoid the loss.

 Scammers often target people who are on a tight budget, senior citizens, or younger people.
 By knowing what kind of scams you should watch out for, you’re already ahead of the game.
 As long as you keep an eye out for trouble, you should be safe from almost any scam.
 When in doubt, the best thing you can do is call up a real estate agent.